cosc2336-ds-alg/assg10/README.md

-Once you are satisfied with your work and can pass the tests for the second test case, commit your work and push your commit to your GitHub assignment repository `feedback` branch.
+Once you are satisfied with your work and can pass the tests for the second test case, commit your work and push your commit to your GitHub assignment repository `Feedback` pull request.

 ## Task 3: Implement the `AQueue` `enqueue()` Mutator Method

-Do the same as previous 2 tasks to start task 3, uncomment the next test case in `assg-tests-AQueue.cpp`, add in the declaration and stub function for the `enqueue()` method, and don't forget to also uncomment the `enqueue()` virtual declaration in the `Queue.hpp` base class header file.
+Do the same as previous 2 tasks to start task 3, uncomment the next test case in `test-AQueue.cpp`, add in the declaration and stub function for the `enqueue()` method, and don't forget to also uncomment the `enqueue()` virtual declaration in the `Queue.hpp` base class header file.